-Two methods of hard case manufacture dominate, utilising different materials.
-Old-school models are made from rugged plywood panels covered in Tolex or fabric, while more modern interpretations are moulded in tough ABS plastic.
+Two methods of hard case manufacture dominate, utilizing different materials.
+Old-school models are made from rugged plywood panels covered in Tolex or fabric, while more modern interpretations are molded in tough ABS plastic.
 Both will do a great job of protecting your guitar, but the plastic versions have the edge if you travel a lot.

 ABS plastic has a high-tensile strength and is very resistant to both physical impacts and chemical corrosion.
 If, however, you’re trying to cut back on your plastic purchases then a plywood version may suit you better.
 Just bear in mind that we have no way of knowing just how good or bad these really are for the environment.

 Look out for strong hinges and latches or clasps that have been attached squarely and securely.
 Plywood-based cases tend to have traditionally styled nickel or chrome-plated steel or brass hardware, with metal stud feet.
 Steel hardware, even when plated, can rust surprisingly quickly in damp conditions, so keep an eye out for the early signs.
 A neat trick is to combat corrosion with a coat of clear nail varnish (it’s not often we use the words combat and nail varnish in the same sentence here at Guitar World).

 Plastic cases will often have plastic hinges and clasps, reinforced where needed with metal pins for strength.
 Because they’re more likely to be shoved in the hold of a plane, they may boast other niceties such as metal bumpers that run all the way around the lid lips, chunky feet for stability and TSA locks.